 The Company has Performance Share Units ["PSU"] which mirror the value of the Company's publicly-traded common shares and can only be settled in cash ["cash-settled transactions"].
 The cost of cash-settled transactions is measured initially at fair value at the grant date.
-The liability is re-measured to fair value at each reporting date up to and including the settlement date, with changes in fair value recognized in salaries and benefits expense.
+The liability is remeasured to fair value, at each reporting date up to and including the settlement date, based on the value of the Company's publicly-traded common shares and anticipated vesting based on expected earnings per share, Changes in fair value are recognized in salaries and benefits expense.

 The cost of cash-settled transactions is charged to net income, with a corresponding increase in liabilities, over the period in which the performance and or service conditions are fulfilled.
 The cumulative expense recognized for cash-settled transactions at each reporting date reflects the extent to which the vesting period has expired and the Company's best estimate of the number of cash-settled instruments that will ultimately vest.
-The income or expense for a period represents the movement in cumulative expense recognized as at the beginning and end of that period and is recognized in salaries and benefits expense.
+The income or expense for a period represents the movement in cumulative expense recognized at the beginning and end of that period and is recognized in salaries and benefits expense.